vominhtri231/Notes/Java/Core/Lazy initialization.md

 1. Break circular initialization
 2. Improve performance

-For performance reason, you should consider the cost of initializating, the cost of access the field, how many time access the field
+For performance reason, you should consider the cost of initializing, the cost of access the field, how many time access the field

 # Idioms

 ### Synchronized accessor

-Should be used to break circular initalization
+Should be used to break circular initialization
 ```java
 private FieldType field;